George Munro, 1st of Newmore: Knighthood

 In 1649 Munro visited Charles II of England in Holland where he received the honour of knighthood with a new commission from the exiled King.

 Return to Ireland

 In 1649 Munro returned briefly to Ireland where he opposed Cromwell's Irish campaign and supported the royalist siege of Derry.
 George Munro left the siege on 7 June 1649 and proceeded to Coleraine which he also laid siege to and successfully captured.
 He then left Coleraine on 17 July 1649 and rejoined the siege of Derry.
 The besiegers built a fort at the Knock of Ember which they named Fort Charles in recognition of the king.
 The fort was itself besieged by the Parliamentarians who were repulsed by George Munro and his forces.
-The siege of Derry however was not successful and Munro was forced into a final return to Scotland in April 1650 as a result of the rout of the Scottish royalist army at the Battle of Lisnagarvey.
+The siege of Derry however was not successful and Munro was forced into a final return to Scotland in April 1650 having fled to Enniskillen as a result of the rout of the Scottish royalist army at the Battle of Lisnagarvey.